pumexx/pumex/README.md

-**Remark** : Pumex is a "work in progress" which means that some elements of Vulkan API are not implemented yet and some may not work properly on every combination of hardware / operating system.
+**Remark** : Pumex is a "work in progress" which means that some elements of Vulkan API are not implemented yet and some may not work properly on every combination of hardware / operating system ( especially on Android ).
 Pumex API is subject to change.